Azure/azure-powershell/src/DataProtection/DataProtection.Autorest/docs/Suspend-AzDataProtectionBackupInstanceBackup.md

 ```

 ### -BackupInstanceName
-The name of the backup instance.
+The name of the backup instance

 ```yaml
 Type: System.String